-This edited contribution to INMR by Mario Augusto Caetano dos Santos and colleagues at Itaipu Binacional (ITAIPU) presents an assessment of two monitoring devices (A&B) deployed as part of its predictive maintenance strategy.
+Demand for reliable operation of power systems has driven adoption of online monitoring technologies for critical equipment such as surge arresters.
+This edited contribution to INMR by Mario Augusto Caetano dos Santos and other experts at Itaipu Binacional in Brazil assesses different arrester monitoring devices deployed as part of the utility’s predictive maintenance strategy.

 Laboratory evaluations were conducted to compare total and resistive leakage current measurements against an offline reference under controlled conditions.
-In addition, a pilot study explored using one of the devices to monitor total leakage current in a 444 kV GIS surge arrester under real service conditions.
-Results emphasized the value of such work before full-scale deployment and provided insight into some of the challenges encountered when implementing condition-based monitoring in complex substation environments.
+In addition, a pilot study explored application of one of the monitoring devices on a 444 kV GIS surge arrester.
+Results from this work provide valuable insight into the challenges when implementing condition-based monitoring in complex substation environments.

 Station-class surge arresters play a fundamental role in ensuring the reliability and safety of high voltage installations.
-By limiting overvoltages caused by lightning or switching operations, these devices protect critical equipment such as transformers, circuit breakers, and instrument transformers from insulation failure and damage.
-Indeed, according to IEEE Std C62.11, proper selection, installation, and maintenance of surge arresters is essential to prolonging equipment life and preserving system stability.
+By limiting overvoltages caused by lightning or switching operations, these devices protect critical equipment such as transformers, circuit breakers, and instrument transformers from insulation failures and damage.
+According to IEEE Std C62.11, proper selection, installation and maintenance of surge arresters is essential to prolonging equipment life and preserving system stability.

-ITAIPU’s hydroelectric power plant, located on the Paraná River along the border between Brazil and Paraguay, ranks among the largest in the world, with an installed capacity of 14,000 MW.
-The facility includes approximately 300 surge arresters installed in both outdoor and gas-Insulated substation (GIS) configurations, applied across systems operating at 66/69 kV, 220 kV and 500 kV.
+Itaipu Binacional’s hydroelectric plant, located on the Paraná River along the border between Brazil and Paraguay, is one of the world’s largest and has installed capacity of 14,000 MW.
+The facility includes approximately 300 surge arresters installed in both outdoor and gas-insulated substation configurations, applied across systems operating at 66/69 kV, 220 kV, and 500 kV.

-ITAIPU has for several years been implementing a predictive maintenance strategy for surge arresters.
-This strategy includes infrared thermographic inspections, with extraction of temperature differentials (delta T) across arrester housings as well as measurement of resistive leakage current according to Method B2 of standard IEC 60099-5 and performed every 6 months.
+Itaipu has implemented a predictive maintenance strategy for surge arresters for several years now.
+This includes infrared thermographic inspections, with extraction of temperature differentials (delta T) across arrester housings, and measurement of resistive leakage current according to Method B2 of IEC 60099-5, performed every 6 months.

-Recently, both diagnostic techniques have been integrated into a Surge Arrester Diagnostic System (SDPR) that employs Paraconsistent Annotated Logic with Two Values (LPA2v) to deliver a combined and intelligent diagnostic output (see Fig. 1).
-This approach enhances decision-making by providing a robust assessment of arrester condition (as presented during the 2023 INMR WORLD CONGRESS in Bangkok).
+In recent years, both diagnostic techniques have been integrated into the Surge Arrester Diagnostic System (SDPR), which employs the Paraconsistent Annotated Logic with Two Values (LPA2v) to deliver a combined, intelligent diagnostic output (see Fig. 1).
+This approach enhances decision-making by providing a more robust assessment of arrester condition (as presented at the 2023 INMR WORLD CONGRESS in Bangkok).

 Surge Arrester Replacement Plan

-As part of its ongoing asset renewal strategy and commitment to operational safety, ITAIPU has initiated a comprehensive replacement plan for HV surge arresters at its main generation and transmission facilities.
-The objective is to modernize aged equipment, enhance safety for personnel and integrate advanced monitoring capabilities to support predictive maintenance practices.
+As part of its ongoing asset renewal strategy and commitment to operational safety, Itaipu Binacional initiated a comprehensive replacement plan for high voltage surge arresters at its main generation and transmission facilities.
+The objective was to modernize ageing equipment, enhance personnel safety, and integrate advanced monitoring capabilities to support predictive maintenance practices.

-The plan encompasses replacing 54 outdoor ZnO surge arresters rated at 420 kV, originally installed in the early 1980s, and currently in service across 8 transmission line bays and 2 auxiliary transformer banks (500 kV, 50 and 60 Hz) at the ITAIPU Powerhouse.
-Existing porcelain-housed arresters are being replaced with new units featuring polymeric housings, which offer reduced risk of fragmentation upon failure and better resilience in contaminated or high humidity environments.
+This plan encompasses replacement of 54 outdoor ZnO surge arresters rated at 420 kV, originally installed in the early 1980s, and currently in service across 8 transmission line bays and two auxiliary transformer banks (500 kV, 50 and 60 Hz) at ITAIPU’s Powerhouse.
+Existing porcelain-housed arresters are being replaced with new units featuring polymeric housings, which offer reduced risk of fragmentation on failure as well as superior resilience in contaminated or high humidity environments.

-In addition, 30 outdoor ZnO surge arresters rated at 240 kV (also with porcelain housings and installed in power transformers and line bays of the 220 kV Right Margin Substation) are being replaced with polymer-housed units.
-As in the case of the 420 kV replacements, these devices date back over four decades and are being upgraded as a preventative measure aligned with Itaipu’s risk mitigation policies.
+In addition, 30 outdoor ZnO surge arresters rated at 240 kV, also with porcelain housings and installed in power transformers and line bays of the 220 kV Right Margin Substation, are being replaced with polymer-housed units.
+As for the case of the 420 kV replacements, these devices date back over four decades and are being upgraded as a preventive measure aligned with ITAIPU’s risk mitigation policies.

-Beyond replacement of equipment, the project also includes a significant technological upgrade through application of surge arrester monitoring systems.
-As part of the procurement specifications, the new arresters must be supplied with dedicated monitoring devices capable of measuring and/or recording the following parameters:
+Beyond replacement of equipment, this project includes a significant technological upgrade through specification of surge arrester monitoring systems.
+As part of procurement specifications, all new arresters must be supplied with dedicated monitoring devices capable of measuring and/or recording the following parameters:

 • Total leakage current;